TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/configuration/_index.md

 ```
 {
-    "acme_email":   # ACME email that will receive notifications about expiring Certificates.
+    "acme_email": <acme_email> # ACME email that will receive notifications about expiring Certificates.
 }
 ```